python-lapidary/lapidary/Readme.md

 Python DSL for Web API clients.

 Also check [lapidary-render](https://github.com/python-lapidary/lapidary-render/),
-a command line program that generates Lapidary client code from OpenAPI documents.
+a command line program that generates Lapidary clients from OpenAPI.

 ## Features